MaxGurbanli/PentominoSolver/README.md

 ## Purpose of the project

 The central topic of Project 1-1 is to create a computer application with a user-friendly interface for solving the three-dimensional knapsack problem.
-Within the scope of this project, the main objective is the development and implemen- tation of a computer program using Java.
-The program's core functionality involves pop- ulating a predefined rectangular space with specific objects known as pentominoes.
+Within the scope of this project, the main objective is the development and implementation of a computer program using Java.
+The program's core functionality involves populating a predefined rectangular space with specific objects known as pentominoes.
 The initial phase of the project aims to create efficient algorithms that can arrange a given set of pentominoes to maximize space utilization.

 ## Running the project and contributing